Maximising opportunities and tackling inequalities by listening to the voices of sports participants from potentially marginalised groups.

 The project team partnered up recently with Age UK, Bolton in an event for participants, allowing for a frank discussion about what was known about safety and well-being among participants themselves.
 Charlotte Gilmartin (ex-elite speed-skater, Team GB) spoke about her experiences at the Olympics, her medals and also safeguarding matters that has impacted her sporting life, as a means of introducing safeguarding to event delegates.
 Participants discussed and answered a range of questions about their experiences of safety and well-being issues.

-assumed about the leaders of groups knowing these things but not that participants themselves might engage with safety and well-being proactively, as opposed to responding only when something might need remedial action.
+Much was assumed about the leaders of groups knowing these things but not that participants themselves might engage with safety and well-being proactively, as opposed to responding only when something might need remedial action.
 This in itself was a key finding and something we hope to work to change.

 The event itself served as an awareness-raising event whilst also confirming that there is still much to be done to raise awareness about safeguarding among participants of sport and activity groups.
-Most recently we attended a strength and balance session run by an Active

-Partnership to gauge the views of its group members.
+We attended a strength and balance session run by an Active Partnership to gauge the views of its group members.
 Again we were grateful for the insights they were able to offer about what they thought safeguarding issues were and also what they would do if something concerned them of a safeguarding nature.

 Meet The Team